Earth Talk

 Are the courses certified?
 There are no penalties for missing sessions and no certificates.
 This may change if the Community moves for more formal accreditation.

 When will the next course be?
 The first runs of the course were in Autumn 2024, Spring 2025 and Summer 2025.
-The course is currently being reshaped to be more creative and practical, so the timing of the fourth course is to be confirmed.
-(If you haven’t already paid an upgrade fee, it will be £125 to take part in courses, when advertised, and if you want to take part.)
+The course is currently being reshaped to offer four self-led courses, and additional gatherings focusing on practitioners of Earth Talk.

 How are the courses structured?
 Past courses consisted of 6 or 7 online workshops, each 2 hours long.
 They included a mix of presentations, creative tasks and discussion.
 The workshops were mostly recorded, only for the community to access.
-The format is being reshaped with community feedback.
+The format is being reshaped based on community feedback and advice.

 What is the Earth Talk community podcast?
 This is in development.
 It will consist of interviews with inspiring practitioners engaging people in creative ways with Earth Crisis issues.
 Some interviews will be live – with an audience of the Earth Talk community, enabling wider discussion.
 The podcast will be available on 10 channels.